 National Student Exchange, University of Hawai'i at Hilo (2011)

 Title of Project:

-This project examines the history of wildfire management policy and practices in Northern Saskatchewan.
+This project examines the history of wildfire management policy and practices in Northern Saskatchewan in the context of settler colonialism and Indigenous resurgence.
 While most research has focused on the impact of wildfires on Northern communities, this project focuses on wildfire management itself.
 The purposes of the project are to:

 • Better understand the social and historical context of wildfire management policies and practices.

-• Examine opportunities for wildfire management to address potential interests and concerns raised by Northern residents.
+• Examine opportunities for wildfire management to address issues raised by northern residents.

 This project will contribute to a broader understanding of the social and cultural dimensions of wildfire management, which may assist local organizations in developing best practices for managing fires in a context of changing wildfire activity and controversy.

 Social Science and Humanities Publications

 - Zahara, Alex.
 (2018).
 On Sovereignty, Deficits and Dump Fires: Risk Governance in an Arctic ‘Dumpcano’ in Sarathy, B., Hamilton, V. and Brodie, J. (eds.)
 Inevitably Toxic: Historical Perspectives on Contamination, Exposure, and Expertise.
 University of Pittsburgh Press.
 P.259-283.

 - Hird, Myra J. & Zahara, Alex.
 (2017).
 The Arctic Wastes.
 In R. Grusin (ed.)
 Anthropocene Feminism.
 University of Minnesota Press.
 P. 121-145.
 Available, here.